nrfconnect/Asset-Tracker-Template/docs/modules/location.md

   Watchdog timeout for the module's thread (default: 120 seconds).
   This covers both:
   - Waiting for an incoming message in zbus_sub_wait_msg()
-  - Time spent processing the message, defined by CONFIG_APP_LOCATION_MSG_PROCESSING_TIMEOUT_SECONDS.
+  - Time spent processing the message, defined by the **CONFIG_APP_LOCATION_MSG_PROCESSING_TIMEOUT_SECONDS** Kconfig option.

-  Must be larger than CONFIG_APP_LOCATION_MSG_PROCESSING_TIMEOUT_SECONDS.
+  Must be larger than **CONFIG_APP_LOCATION_MSG_PROCESSING_TIMEOUT_SECONDS**.
-  A small difference between the two can mean more frequent watchdog feeds, which increases
+  A small difference between the two can mean more frequent watchdog feeds, which increases power consumption.
-	  power consumption.

 - **CONFIG_APP_LOCATION_MSG_PROCESSING_TIMEOUT_SECONDS**
   Maximum time allowed for processing a single message (default: 60 seconds).
-  Must be smaller than CONFIG_APP_LOCATION_WATCHDOG_TIMEOUT_SECONDS.
+  Must be smaller than the value set in the **CONFIG_APP_LOCATION_WATCHDOG_TIMEOUT_SECONDS** Kconfig option.

 For more details on these configurations, refer to `Kconfig.location`.

 ## State diagram

-Below is a representation of the state machine implemented in `location.c`.
+The following is a representation of the state machine implemented in `location.c`.
 The module uses a single state (**STATE_RUNNING**) with an entry function that initializes the location library and a run function that processes incoming messages.

 ```mermaid
 stateDiagram-v2